LATTE (course materials)

 Main Library Hours

 - Retention Schedule: Official University guidelines on which records have permanent historical value and are designated as archival.
 This guide is organized by department.
+Note: The Retention Schedule will be revised and significantly expanded over the next year.

 - Assessing Records: Provides practical suggestions on how to determine which records should be transferred to the University Archives.
 This guide is organized by document-type.